Cahuachi: Economy – trade

 Because Cahuachi was a non-urban ceremonial center there was not a permanent population living long-term within the site.
 This means that the people who did spend time there, were not there long enough to do things like set up an intensive agricultural system, or contribute to large-scale craft specialization and production.
 That is not to say that they did not do any of these things, but just not on as large of a scale as an actual city would.
 Cahuachi was, however, a ceremonial center and more importantly a religious destination, so there were people going to and from the site on a regular basis, developing a sort of "pilgrimage trade" system.
 Most things, like pottery, food, animals, and other transportable items were brought to Cahuachi by individuals.

-Among ritual or ceremonial remains recovered through Strong's excavations at Cahuachi in Unit 2 were things like fine pottery and panpipes (Silverman 1988: 412).
+Among ritual or ceremonial remains recovered through Strong's excavations at Cahuachi in unit 2 were things like fine pottery and panpipes.
 Not all Nasca pottery was produced at Cahuachi.
-It is much more likely, especially for the fancy pottery, that it was produced in nearby regional centers where this type of craft specialization was prominent, and then brought to and used at Cahuachi (Silverman 1988: 424), indicative of trade goings on at Cahuachi rather than craft production.
+It is much more likely, especially for the fancy pottery, that it was produced in nearby regional centers where this type of craft specialization was prominent, and then brought to and used at Cahuachi, indicative of trade goings on at Cahuachi rather than craft production.

-Economy - Craft specialization and production
+Economy: Craft specialization and production

 Economy – textiles

 Cahuachi's role as a ceremonial center has left a major amount of its society's material expression of their cosmological beliefs; displaying their beliefs through such material items as textiles, ceramics, and decoration or iconography on these items.
 In Silverman's excavations, many loose threads, unattached three-dimensional embroideries, spun and unspun fiber, and several spindle whorls were all found.
-Strong also claims to have had found fancy textile remains, possibly used in Nasca funerary shrouds or elite/priestly attire, which would all make sense to the ceremonial center claim at Cahuachi.
+Strong also claims to have had found fancy textile remains, possibly used in Nasca funerary shrouds or elite / priestly attire, which would all make sense to the ceremonial center claim at Cahuachi.
 There is also evidence of the presence of craft quarters in the plaza at Cahuachi.
 Silverman believes that Cahuachi was “a locus of textile production where the shrouds of those special individuals buried at the site and the elaborate costumes worn by Nasca priests and/or ritual performers were produced.”

 The "Great Cloth" The world largest known textile was found entombed in Cahuachi, the Nasca ceremonial and political center in 1952 during excavation led by William Duncan Strong.
 Unfortunately the excavation method damaged the cloth and now it's in four pieces in the collection of the Department of Anthropology at Columbia University.
 The weft selvage was measured as over 5.5 m, but its original length, only estimated during the excavation, would have been at least 50–60 m.
 The making of this plain weave cloth would have required an estimated 9 million feet of cotton yarn, which certainly involved highly organized labor force.
-The careful entombment of the Great Cloth at he largest plaza in an otherwise refuse free, sterile area shows the ritual importance of this textile.
+The careful entombment of the Great Cloth at the largest plaza in an otherwise refuse free, sterile area shows the ritual importance of this textile.